 What Your Huntington Beach DUI Lawyer Can Do After Your Arrest

 While you prepare yourself for what the next steps could look like, your DUI attorney will handle your case and ensure your rights are being protected.
-They will look for holes in the prosecution’s techniques, any violation of your rights, and errors the officer may have made in an effort to negotiate for a plea bargain or win your case in court.
+They will look for holes in the prosecution’s techniques, any violation of your rights, and errors the officer may have made to negotiate a plea bargain or win your case in court.

-Even if you are convicted, your attorney will use strategies like these to reduce your penalty severities.
+Even if you are convicted, your attorney will use strategies like these to reduce the severity of your penalties.
 A DUI lawyer can potentially impact your case in your favor by:

 - Answering any questions you may have and offering legal advice